montagejs/collections/README.md

 structures with idiomatic iterfaces, including extensions for Array and Object.

--   `List(values, equals)`: an ordered collection of values with fast insertion and deletion and forward and backward traversal, backed by a cyclic doubly linked list with a head node.
+-   `List(values, equals, content)`: an ordered collection of values with fast insertion and deletion and forward and backward traversal, backed by a cyclic doubly linked list with a head node.
 Lists support most of the Array interface, except that they use and return nodes instead of integer indicies in analogous functions.
+-   `Set(values, equals, hash, content)`: a collection of unique values.
+    The set can be iterated in the order of insertion.
+With a good hash function for the stored values, insertion and removal are fast regardless of the size of the collection  Values may be objects.
+    The `equals` and `hash` functions can be overridden to provide alternate definitions of "unique".
+This collection is intended to be replaced by a native implementation that does not rely on `hash`.
+    `Set` is backed by `FastSet` and `List`.
+-   `Map(map, equals, hash, content)`: a collection of key and value items with unique keys.
+Keys may be objects.
+The collection iterates in the order of insertion.
+This collection is intended to be replaced by a native implementation that does not rely on `hash`.
+    `Map` is backed by `Set`.
+-   `MultiMap(map, content, equals, hash)`: a collection of keys mapped to collections of values.
+The default `content` collection is an `Array`, but it can be a `List` or any other array-like object.
+    `MultiMap` inherits `Map` but overrides the `content` constructor.
+-   `SortedSet(values, equals, compare, content)`: a collection of unique values stored in stored order, backed by a splay tree.
+The `equals` and `compare` functions can be overridden to provide alternate definitions of "unique".
+-   `SortedMap(map, equals, compare, content)`: a collection of key value pairs stored in sorted order, backed by a sorted set.
+    `SortedMap` is backed by `SortedSet` and the `AbstractMap` mixin.
--   `Set(values, equals, hash)`: a collection of unique values stored like a hash table.
+-   `FastSet(values, equals, hash, content)`: a collection of unique values stored like a hash table.
 The underlying storage is a plain JavaScript object that maps hashes to lists of values that share the same hash.
 Values may be objects.
 The `equals` and `hash` functions can be overridden to provide alternate definitions of "unique".
 This collection is intended to be replaced by a native implementation that does not rely on `hash`.
--   `Map(map, equals, hash)`: a collection of key and value items with unique keys, backed by a set.
+-   `FastMap(map, equals, hash, content)`: a collection of key and value items with unique keys, backed by a set.
 Keys may be objects.
-This collection is intended to be replaced by a native implementation that does not rely on `hash`.
+This collection is intended to be replaced by a native implementation that does not rely on `hash`.  `FastMap` is backed by `FastSet` and the `AbstractMap` mixin.
--   `SortedSet(values, equals, compare)`: a collection of unique values stored in stored order, backed by a splay tree.
-The `equals` and `compare` functions can be overridden to provide alternate definitions of "unique".
--   `SortedMap(map, equals, compare)`: a collection of key value pairs stored in sorted order, backed by a sorted set.
 -   `WeakMap()`: a non-iterable collection of key value pairs.
 Keys must objects and do not benefit from `hash` functions.
 Some engines already implement `WeakMap`.
 The non-iterable requirement makes it